 Headlines seem to have no qualms at making big claims such as “throw your vitamins away” and Enough is Enough: Stop Wasting Money on Vitamin and Mineral Supplements [R].

 Is this form of journalism accurate?
 And more importantly, does it do more harm than good?
-Let’s take a look at what they are really saying.
+Let’s take a look at what the headlines are really presenting.

 People with high nutrient intake don’t benefit from supplements.
 Huh.
+And they didn’t have many health issues either.
 What a weird study, first and foremost, and even weirder, it grabbed national headlines.

 However, the Physician’s Health Study, published more recently, found that multivitamin and mineral use reduced chances of fatal heart attacks and requirements for additional heart stents.
 Where was the news when THIS study got published?
 Crickets.